Tylerathomas/Tyler-s_portfolio/Project 1/README.md

 A pivotal visualization was the elucidation of job type distribution through a pie chart, revealing the predilections of companies for contract, full-time, and unspecified positions across different roles.
 Additionally, certifications associated with each job category were artfully depicted, with a focal point in the realm of Information Security Analyst.

 This project served as a learning crucible, endowing me with invaluable insights into the core competencies requisite for success in the realm of data analysis.
-The challenges faced throughout the journey, from untangling Indeed's data intricacies to optimizing keyword and certification extraction, galvanized the development of effective and innovative solutions.
+The challenges faced throughout the journey, from untangling Indeed's data intricacies to optimizing keyword and certification extraction, galvanized the development of effective and innovative solution.

 ## Visualizations